CASHMERE — Cashmere students are back in school this week after a smoke-caused six school-day break.

-“They all think they’re going into a spaceship, but that’s OK,” said Cashmere High School principal Tony Boyle about the school’s entryway arrangement that includes noisy air filtration systems, coils of fat, air-filled plastic tubing and a zippered plastic doorway that looks like a set from “E.T.” or “Star Trek.”
+“They all think they’re going into a spaceship, but that’s OK,” said Tony Boyle, Cashmere High School principal, about the school’s entryway arrangement that includes noisy air-filtration systems, coils of fat air-filled plastic tubing and a zippered plastic doorway that looks like a set from “E.T.” or “Star Trek.”

 “This is much better than an instant headache,” said high school senior Brian Norwood.
 Sitting in class Thursday, Sept.
 13, before the schools were shut down, was like sitting in front of a campfire, he said.

-Cashmere Superintendent Glenn Johnson said 35 air-cleansing machines with HEPA filters were strategically installed to recycle and clean air in the district’s elementary, middle and high schools.
-The machines, along with the air-blown double entryways, new carbon filters on all ventilation systems and a thorough cleanup of settled ash, have reduced harmful smoke particles in the schools by 90 percent from what they were last week, he said.
+Superintendent Glenn Johnson said 35 air-cleansing machines with HEPA filters were strategically installed to recycle and clean air in the district’s elementary, middle and high schools.
+The machines, along with the air-blown double entryways, new carbon filters on all ventilation systems and a thorough cleanup of settled ash, have reduced harmful smoke particles by 90 percent from what they were last week, he said.

 “Cashmere is a unique situation.
 We had visible smoke in all three buildings,” said Johnson.
-Cashmere’s deep canyons funneled smoke and ash from the Poison Fire in Mission Creek Canyon right at the schools sending air quality monitors to unprecedented hazard levels.
-Carbon monoxide levels taken when the schools were closed last week rose to dangerous levels, he said.
-When conditions were deemed hazardous in Wenatchee last week, state Department of Ecology monitors showed particulate levels in Cashmere to often be two to three times worse.
+Cashmere’s deep canyons funneled smoke and ash from the Poison Fire in Mission Creek Canyon right at the schools, sending air quality monitors to unprecedented hazard levels.
+Carbon monoxide level readings taken when the schools were closed last week rose to dangerous levels, he said.

 “Other places were doing things that may have been perfectly appropriate for them.
-But we had a particular case.
 We decided if we were going to make an error, it was going to be on the side of safety,” Johnson said.